Dmitrijv/fend19-js2-project/README.md

 ### Populating products panel

-Product cards are generated from the json object.
-Each
+Product cards are created by iterating through inventory items and generating HTML code.

 ```js
   // generate item HTML and append it to store panel